-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

 The report also calls for other improvements such as having 80 per cent of contacts of a new case quarantined within four days.
 Bloomfield has said many of the suggestions in the report are being implemented.

-Minister of Health David Clark said the $55 million of funding meant public health units would be expanded, with up to 300 extra staff to give extra "surge capacity".
+Clark said the $55m of funding meant public health units would be expanded, with up to 300 extra staff to give extra "surge capacity".